Mingyang-Li/moneyapp-api/README.md

 5. Set up basic filtering on columns with type `string`
 6. Setup sorting by date as query param
 7. Setup Guards for role-based authentication and authorisation
-8. Current: Date-range filtering
+8. Setup date-range filtering on aggregated income (excl aggregate by date)
+9. More to come...
-9. Nice-to-have: search (user typing on frontend, triggers search query onChange => every new character)
+10. Nice-to-have: search (user typing on frontend, triggers search query onChange => every new character)

 ## ⁉️ Challenges & workarounds
 <b> Problem 1.</b> Rate limit from Notion API + Ugly & Inconsistent response structure from Notion SDK <br>